Vanth-2020/Bootstrap-It/README.md

 Shameless plug-
 If you find this code useful and are feeling in a generous mood then feel free to send me tip to my PayPal account. vanth992@gmail.com
-I like to send out tips when I find something useful, and want to give others the same feel good opportunity.
+I like to send out tips when I find something useful, and want to give others the same "feel good" opportunity.

 Troy